 and in each subsequent year of enrollment

 b.
-Graduate: Must earn a 3.0 GPA by the end of the fourth semester of enrollment and in each subsequent year of enrollment.
+Graduate: Must earn a 3.0 GPA by the end of the second semester of enrollment and in each subsequent year of enrollment.

 3. Students must not exceed 150% of the published number of credit hours for your program.
 For example: